Neodyme/SpiceGA/README.md

 - Numpy
 - Matplotlib
 ### Optional dependencies
-- python3-networkx : useful to generate a bullet map of the s
+- python3-networkx : useful to generate a genealogy tree resuming the evolution of the simuation